-(updated 28th of April 2022)
+(updated 28th of October 9th 2023)

-We believe that combined, these services will provide a protective umbrella for users on our platform, and enable us to serve them in the best way possible by ensuring that we comply with all local regulations.
+We believe that combined, these controls will provide a protective umbrella for users on our platform, and enable us to serve them in the best way possible by ensuring that we comply with all local regulations.

-2. Lithuanian Crypto Currency Licence
+Lithuanian Crypto Currency Licence

 Financial Crimes Investigation Service (“FCIS”) is an independent structural unit of the Lithuanian Police and Border Police Department.
 Its mission is to protect the public financial system by uncovering criminal acts and other violations of the law.

-The Company holds the below authorisations obtained with Lithuanian regulatory authority FCIS after the consideration by the Bank of Lithuania since 11th of January 2022.
+Senit is owned and operated by DLT Payments USB, Registration number 305973104 which holds the below authorisations obtained with Lithuanian regulatory authority FCIS after the consideration by the Bank of Lithuania since 11th of January 2022.

 1. Depository Virtual Currency Wallet Operator;